Ime Udoka: 2023–24 season

-On April 25, 2023, Udoka was hired as head coach of the Houston Rockets.
+On April 24, 2023, it was reported that the Houston Rockets hired Udoka as their head coach.
+The hiring became official the next day.

 Udoka was named Western Conference Coach of the Month in March 2024 after the Rockets won 13 of their 15 games that month.
-In his first season with the team, the Rockets finished with a 41–41 record and barely missed the playoffs.
+In his first season with the team, the Rockets finished with a 41–41 record and narrowly missed the playoffs.

 2024–25 season

 Udoka was named Western Conference Coach of the Month in January 2025 after the Rockets won 11 of their 15 games that month.
-They ultimately finished with a 52–30 record to clinch the Southwest Division for the first time in six years and finished as the second seed in the conference for the 2025 playoffs, behind the first-seeded Oklahoma City Thunder.
+They ultimately finished with a 52–30 record to clinch the Southwest Division for the first time in six years and finished as the #2-seed in the conference for the 2025 playoffs, behind the No. 1 seed Oklahoma City Thunder.
 However, the Rockets lost to the Warriors in seven games during the first round of the playoffs.

 2025–26 season

-In June 2025, Udoka was reportedly signed to a multi-year contract extension with the Rockets.
+On June 19, 2025, Udoka signed a multi-year contract extension with the Rockets.
+In the midst of a blockbuster trade where Kevin Durant was acquired by the Rockets, they finished once again with a 52–30 record, this time as the #5-seed in the conference for the 2026 playoffs, where the Los Angeles Lakers were waiting for them.
+Although Durant remained healthy in the regular season, with his near-total absence in the playoffs, the Rockets lost to the Lakers in six games during the first round.